OsmosysSoftware/document-service/README.md

 # How to set up the Application in a Docker-based environment (Linux)

-The development of this application is done on Visual Studio IDE on a Windows machine.
 Setting up the app in a Docker-based environment enables developers of non-Windows origins to run the backend application on their machine to test the APIs.

 ## Steps